github/docs/content/get-started/quickstart/be-social.md

 {% data variables.product.product_name %} provides built-in collaborative communication tools, allowing you to interact closely with your community when building great software.
 For example, you can contribute to another user's project by creating a pull request, or use issues to track bugs or suggest ideas in a repository.
 You can also brainstorm new ideas with your team with discussions.

-For an overview of these tools and information about the specificity of each, see "[Quickstart for communicating on {% data variables.product.prodname_dotcom %}](/github/collaborating-with-issues-and-pull-requests/quickstart-for-communicating-on-github)."
-To learn more about discussions, see "[{% data variables.product.prodname_dotcom %} Discussions](https://docs.github.com/en/discussions)."
+For an overview of these tools, see "[Quickstart for communicating on {% data variables.product.prodname_dotcom %}](/github/collaborating-with-issues-and-pull-requests/quickstart-for-communicating-on-github)."

 ## Participating in organizations